hayesgm/mountain_goat/README.md

 # Mountain-Goat

-Embed a high-quality analytics platform in your application in minutes.
-Gain important A/B test business insights, and view the results and analytics in real time.
+Embed a professional analytics platform into your application in minutes.
+Gain important business insights through bandit (automated a/b) testing, view the results and analytics in real time, and get delivered daily or weekly usage reports.

 Add simple hooks in your code to display a/b metrics

-     <%= metric_variant(:homescreen_text, :user_signup, "Welcome here") %>
+     <%= bd(:homescreen_text, "Welcome here") %>

-This creates a database entry to a/b test "homescreen_text" against a goal "user signup".
+This creates a database entry for your a/b test "homescreen_text".
 Visit "http://yourdomain.com/mg" and you can add / adjust options (variants) for this text.
-When a user converts on this goal, you run the following code.
+When a user converts on a goal, you run the following code.

+  	 #e.g. users_controller.rb
      def create
        record_conversion(:user_signup)
        ...
      end

-This will track a conversion not only for the goal, but for the variant of "homescreen_text" (and any other associated metrics) that the user was served when he came to the home-page.
+This will track a conversion not only for the goal, but for the variant of "homescreen_text" that the user was served when your user came to the home-page.

+Bandit testing (see [Wikipedia - Multi-armed Bandit](http://en.wikipedia.org/wiki/Multi-armed_bandit) automatically converges on the variant that achieves the highest success through exploration each variant.
+You essentially get a Bayesian solution with no hassle!

 The best part?
-The mountain-goat admin console is located on your server and you can view and analyze your data in real time.
+The Mountain-Goat Administrative console is located on your server and you can view and analyze your data in real time (or through setting up usage report emails).

  - See which metric variants are working and not working ("Cowabunga!" did 120% better than "Enter here", but 10% worse than "Do it rockapella!")
+ - Get daily / weekly / whenever emails delivered to your inbox, full of the data you crave (e.g. Signs up by day / comments by referring domain )
+ - Similar to Bayesian learning, Multi-armed bandit solutions will automatically deliver the highest performing variants
+ - This is done while still achieving minimal (logarithmically decreasing) regret (showing of poorer performing variants)
  - A/B testing?
 How about A/B/C/D/E testing?
+Add as many variants as you like.
- - Visually analyze the your metric variants; change them on the fly, adding new ones.
+ - Visually analyze the your metric variants; change them on the fly, adding new ones or kicking out poor performers.
  - Watch goal conversions in real-time with live-action console (grab the popcorn and watch how your users "sign up" and "view items" and ...)
  - You can do more than change text, "switch variants" let you enter arbitrary ruby code, change the control of your site ("Do my users have to sign-in before commenting?
 Let's test!")
  - Track goals with meta data (record_conversion(:user_signup, :referrer => request.env['HTTP_REFERER']))